vmdn23/Orchestra_Overlord/README.md

 ### Desired Metrics

-After talking with engineers from Airbnb, Facebook and Airtable I was able to get a better idea of what would be some desirable metrics o keep track of.
+After talking with engineers from Airbnb, Facebook and Airtable I was able to get a better idea of what would be some desirable metrics to keep track of.
 * NodeStatus
 * Desired pods vs Currents pods
 * Pod capacity